About the CUNY Catalog

 - Lehman College >>

-The University’s multimedia collection supports City University of New York instruction and research.
-Represented in the CUNY Libraries and Instructional Media Departments is a large collection of graphics and media resources in VHS, DVD and other formats that can be used to enhance classroom presentations or to support students in lab work as supplements to classroom instruction.
+The University's multimedia collection supports City University of New York instruction and research.
+The CUNY Libraries and Instructional Media Departments hold a large collection of graphics and media resources in VHS, DVD and other formats that can be used to enhance classroom presentations or to support students in lab work as supplements to classroom instruction.

-All media titles currently owned by the individual colleges can be found in CUNY+ our on-line catalog that is available on every CUNY campus.
-These collections, developed locally by each of the CUNY Libraries reside in various library and media departments across the University.
-Further information on each collection, and loan policies can be found on each CUNY library’s home page.
+All media titles currently owned by the individual colleges can be found in CUNY's online library catalog.
+These collections, developed locally by each of the CUNY Libraries, reside in various library and media departments across the University.
+Further information on each collection, and loan policies can be found on each CUNY library's website.

 In addition, several media centers support active graphic, video, and multimedia production facilities, several offer satellite downlink capabilities, and all offer consultation in electronic media support for classroom instruction.
 Please consult the individual colleges' directory for further information.

 Requesting a Copy of a CUNY Doctoral Thesis: The best way to obtain a copy of a doctoral thesis published by CUNY is to go through your local library.
 Your campus or public librarian may request a thesis copy from the CUNY Graduate Center using InterLibrary Loan.
 Please note that all copies are provided on microfilm only.
-The current ILL contact at the Grad Center is Professor Beth Posner (email) at (212) 817-7051.
+The current ILL contact at the Graduate Center is Professor Beth Posner at firstname.lastname@example.org or email@example.com.